mariuspod/uredir/README.md

 - In inetd mode `uredir` lingers for three (3) seconds after forwarding a reply.
 This to prevent inetd from spawning new instances for multiple connections, e.g. an SNMP walk.
+- In pattern mode `uredir` forwards packets to a given destination based on a prefix that is matched against the received payload.
+That way, it's possible to dispatch UDP packets to various recipients based on the specified patterns.
+The patterns can be passed in via ENV variable:
+  `PATTERNS=my_pattern_1=127.0.0.1:1111,my_pattern_2=127.0.0.1:2222`

 Tested and used on Linux but should work on any POSIX system.